Starting in the 2020-21 season, the FC Cincinnati Academy will field three teams in different age groups:

 FC Cincinnati’s Academy teams are run in the same manner as our first team.
 As such, to promote a professional environment, all training sessions are closed to non-club personnel, including parents.

-FC Cincinnati Academy teams play a competitive schedule in U.S. Soccer Development Academy.
-The majority of the schedule is made up of regional play in the Midwest.
-There are also select DA and MLS-only academy events in other regions of the country.
+FC Cincinnati Academy teams play a competitive schedule in league play.
+In addition, there are academy events in other regions of the country.
 The Academy is also planning to participate in select international competitions in future years.

 Depending on the travel distance to away games, the FCC youth teams either travel by charter bus or fly to the city of competition via commercial airlines.